Guide To Using FSC Trademarks On Your Packaging

 Recycled

-All raw materials need to be of recycled content, although the ratio between pre and post consumer recycled material is not important (for paper based products)
+All raw materials must be recycled, although the ratio between pre- and post-consumer recycled content is unimportant (for paper-based products).

 FSC packaging logo formats

-After deciding on the relevant information to include on your label, you are then able to select from 2 different the formats of FSC logo (with both landscape and portrait versions available).
+After deciding on the relevant information to include on your label, you can select from two formats of the FSC logo: landscape and portrait.

-Please also refer to the later section regarding acceptable colours for the FSC logo when creating artwork for your packaging.
+Please also refer to the section regarding acceptable FSC logo colour when creating artwork for your packaging.

 Landscape (solid)